 PaaS (Phone as a Sensor)

 A bit over a year ago I started a course at university for my robotics Masters programme, aimed at combining all that we had learned in the first year, appropriately named: Multidisciplinary Project (MDP).
-This was going to be great, I thought, a chance to fully develop a robot software stack, combining vision, navigation, and task planning, all nicely integrated in ROS2.
-A real practical project, instead of the highly theoretical or scoped down practical examples we'd been given up until that point.
+This was a great opportunity, I thought, a chance to fully develop a robot software stack, combining vision, navigation, and task planning, all nicely integrated in ROS2.
+A real practical project, to combine the more scoped down practical examples we'd been given in courses up until that point.

 The robot we were lent for the project was a MIRTE master, an open source low cost educational robot developed by the TU Delft.
 It's equipped with a variety of sensors, like a 2D LiDAR, depth camera, IMU, an arm+gripper, and mecanum wheels.
 A solid base.